 As with many other supplements, weight is often a determinant in dosing.
 This theory dictates that the more you weigh, the higher your dosage should be.
 In addition, the level of pain or discomfort people are experiencing can determine the right dosage.
 Someone with chronic pain or severe anxiety may need a higher dose, whereas a person with a mild condition may prefer a lower dose.

-The table below breaks down starting doses based on body weight and effect level:
+The table below breaks down starting doses based on body weight and effect level for humans:

 Experiment with dosage using an up-titration method